-1. the lo likes to make fruit soda when he has people over to his house.
-He has determined that e juice to sparkling water ratio should be 4 : 3.
-He estimates that he will want 70 cups in How much juice and how much sparkling water will he need for the 70 cups?
-2. Ke ndra makes tie-dyed shirts.
-Her most frequently used colors are orange and green.
+1. Milo likes to make fruit soda when he has people over to his house.
+He has determined that the juice to sparkling water ratio should be 4 : 3.
+He estimates that he will want 70 cups in all.
+How much juice and how much sparkling water will he need for the 70 cups?

+- 2. Kendra makes tie-dyed shirts.
+Her most frequently used colors are orange and green. - a.
 For the orange dye, she uses red and yellow in a ratio of 3 : 2.
-How many quarts of red and yellow dye will she need if she wants to make 80 quarts of orange dye? b.
+How many quarts of red and yellow dye will she need if she wants to make 80 quarts of orange dye?

+b.
 For the green dye, she uses blue and yellow in a ratio of 5 : 2.
 How many quarts of blue and yellow dye will she need if she wants to make 56 quarts of green dye?

-UNIT RATES

-Summary

-We will explore the relationship between ratios and rates.
+UNIT RATES Summary We will explore the relationship between ratios and rates.
 We will define unit rate.
 We will represent ratios and rates with tables and double number line diagrams, and solve problems using rates.

-Goals

-- Relate unit rate to ratio. - Represent rates using symbols, words. tables, and double number line diagrams. - Solve problems using rates, tables and double number line diagrams.
+Goals Relate unit rate to ratio.
+Represent rates using symbols, words, tables, and double number line diagrams.
+Solve problems using rates, tables and double number line diagrams.
+War mup Joann described the diagram to the right in eight different ways.

-Warmup

-Joann described the diagram to the right in eight different ways.
 Circle her statements below that are true.

-- 1. There is a ratio of 3 triangles to 6 squares.
-2. There is 1 triangle for every 2 squares. - 3.
-There is 1 square for every $\frac{1}{2}$ triangle.

-The black strip tells us we are starting the second lesson.
-Summary, Goals, and Warmup always kick off the start of a new 4.
-If I doub lesson. also ha would squares to keep the triangle to square ratio the same.

-- 5. If I add 3 more triangles, I also have to add 3 more squares to keep the triangle to square ratio the same. - 6.
-The ratio of squares to total number of shapes is 6:3. - 7.
-Triangles represent $\frac{3}{6}$ of the shapes.
+1. There is a ratio of 3 triangles to 6 squares.
+2. There is 1 triangle for every 2 squares.
+3. There is 1 square for every $\frac{1}{2}$ triangle.
+4. If I dout also ha squares to keep the triangle to square ratio the same.
+If I add 3 more triangles, I also have to add 3 more squares to keep the triangle to square ratio the same.
+The ratio of squares to total number of shapes is 6 : 3.
+7. Triangles represent $\frac{3}{6}$ of the shapes.
 8. Triangles represent $\frac{1}{3}$ of the shapes.